EricPortela/java-springboot-rest-api/README.md

     * Mockito: for mocking behaviour of the SMHIApiClient.java.
     * JUnit: Using the assert methods to ensure that the returned data is same as the expected one.

-* I have made three test for each method in the WeatherService.java.
-The general structure of the test for each method is:
+* I have made three test cases for each method in the WeatherService.java.
+The general structure of the test cases for each method is:

       1. test{method_name}Temperature_Success(): Tests when the data received from SMHIAPIClient is 'okay'
       2. test{method_name}Temperature_NoValidData(): Tests when data received from SMHIAPIClient is 'missing'